Users with admin roles can find this report in the left menu of your admin platform under accounting.

 After another 4,000 seconds, which amounts to 5000 seconds (or a tenth of the subscription) the report entry will be as followed:

 When recognized revenue is based on shipments, it is calculated based on the shipments created during this month in relation to the shipments per interval configuration in the related plan.
 Note that a plan is set to recognize revenue based on shipments, the shipments remaining configuration will not be editable from the plan configuration in order not to impact the accounting calculation.
 For example, if a customer subscribes to a $120 plan with 12 shipments.
 If a shipment is created and fulfilled every month, $10 would be recognized every month.
+The shipment is recognized based on the approved_at timestamp which is the date & time the fulfillment associated with the shipment is approved.

 Note: Learn more about the implication of gift subscriptions on accounting here.